tpm2-software/tpm2-tss/CONTRIBUTING.md

 ## Patch requirements
 * All tests must pass on the CI system for the merge to occur with the exception of Cirrus.
-Cirrus failures should be manually evaluated by the maintainer to determine if it's a blocking failure or intermitent CI issues with Cirrus.
+Cirrus failures should be manually evaluated by the maintainer to determine if it's a blocking failure or intermittent CI issues with Cirrus.
 * All changes must not introduce superfluous changes or whitespace errors.
 * All commits should adhere to the git commit message guidelines described
 here: https://chris.beams.io/posts/git-commit/ with the following exceptions.